Campaign against Climate Change: Suboptimal

 Comment

-In summary, the messaging of the Campaign against Climate Change is largely in line with the climate science and what the IPCC says needs to be done.It could strengthen its messaging about "urgent and radical action" by giving indicative percentage figures for annual emission cuts, e.g. by quoting figures from the Tyndall Centre reports for UK local authorities which showed that annual emissions cuts of typically 13% were needed in 2019 for a 1.5°C target [4], with faster cuts now being needed because of the lack of action - see document 33.
+In summary, the messaging of the Campaign against Climate Change is largely in line with the climate science and what the IPCC says needs to be done.It could strengthen its messaging about "urgent and radical action" by giving indicative percentage figures for annual emission cuts, e.g. by quoting figures from the Tyndall Climate Centre reports for UK local authorities which showed that annual emissions cuts of typically 13% were needed in 2019 for a 1.5°C target [4], with faster cuts now being needed because of the lack of action - see document 33.

 References